 Anyone interested in adding a fan worm to their reef tank is likely adding them because they love the look of the feathery crown and the peek-a-boo behavior.

 So they may be horrified and panic when their crown loses its feathers.
 This unsettling event can be bad news—but not always.

 There are quite a few reasons you may find a shed crown.

 1) Stress due to transportation

 If the worm sheds its feathers right after being added to your tank—it could just be because of the stress of transportation.
 As long as the fan worm is otherwise healthy, you should see new feathers within a few weeks.

 2) Your worm is getting ready for mating season

 In the ocean, Sabelildaes will shed their crowns during mating season—it is thought that this is a survival adaptation that prevents the fan worms from accidentally capturing and eating junior.

 If an annelid, like the feather duster worm, sustains significant damage to its body, that could be another cause of losing its feathers.
-This could, unfortunately, spiral out of control because once the feathers are shed, it won’t be able to feed—and therefore won’t be able to sustain enough energy from food to heal itself.
+This could, unfortunately, spiral out of control because once the feathers are shed, they won’t be able to feed—and therefore won’t be able to sustain enough energy from food to heal themselves.

 If you have a troublemaker in the tank that likes to nip at the feathers, like a six-line wrasse or flame angelfish that likes to nip, the stress from the constant nipping could cause the segmented fan worm to lose its feathers.